 THE PROS AND CONS OF COMPRESSION MOLDING VS. STANDARD INJECTION MOLDING

-- Consistency: Perhaps the most significant downside of compression molding is the fact that it is often less consistent than injection molding.
-Because it can be challenging to control compression molding, it isn’t the best choice for certain parts.
-When you take this into account, compression molding can lose some of its efficiency and output.
+- Consistency: Perhaps the most significant downside of compression molding is consistency.
+Because it can be challenging to control compression molding, it isn’t the best choice for certain parts, in particular those with more complex design.

 - Machinery maintenance: Because the machinery used for compression molding and injection molding is different, the maintenance requirements are also different.
 Many manufacturers report that maintaining compression molding machinery tends to be easier.